USRSE/usrse.github.io/_posts/newsletters/2023-01-24-newsletter.md

 - **Sponsor**: Angela Herring, Mahmood Shad, Chris Hill
 - **Student**: Nicole Brewer, Carrie Brown

-If you'd like to volunteer to a particular committee, please let us know!
+If you'd like to volunteer for a particular committee, please let us know!

 <!-- Can we make a form for this?
 Or reuse the previous one with different options? -->